Information

 Within what settings and for which populations should the EARLs be used?

-The tools were originally developed for boys and girls between the ages of 6 and 11 who are thought to be at risk for engaging in future antisocial behavior.
-Most often, this will include children who will have had police contact resulting from their own misbehaviour (but cannot be charged with a criminal offence) and who have been referred to community-based services for assistance.
-The tools can be used in a range of settings including the school system, medical settings, child protection, children's mental health, police and youth justice services, private practice, and other community-based organizations.
-Although conceptually applicable to very young children (i.e., those 0-6 years), for the most part, the EARL-20B has been applied with clinical populations of children aged 6-11.
-Parallel tools for adolescents (e.g., SAVRY) and adults (e.g., HCR-20) are available for subject populations 12 years of age and over.
+The tools were originally developed for boys and girls between the ages of 6 and 11 who are thought to be at risk for engaging in future antisocial behaviour.
+Most often, children will be referred to community-based mental-health services by their caregivers or their school.
+While children’s-mental health settings are the most frequent organisations to use the tool, the EARL can also be used in a range of settings including the school system, medical settings, child protection, police and youth justice services, private practice, and other community-based organizations.

 Can the EARLs help with intervention planning as well as with risk management?

 Yes.
-In fact, we argue that persons who use the EARL tools to identify risk have an ethical obligation to do something about it.
+In fact, we argue that persons who use the EARL tool to identify risk have an ethical obligation to do something about it.
 This is one of the benefits of using a structured clinical risk assessment device.
 We view each item or risk factor as a starting point from where additional assessment, and ultimately, risk management can begin.
 The EARLs can greatly assist in the formulation of treatment plans and goal setting with parents.
-Although it is more common for the tools to be used by a single clinician or clinical team, we have used the tools with parents to compare clinician and parent Item scores for the purpose of reviewing discrepant "perceptions" and addressing areas of clinical concern.
-This provides families with a participatory role in the clinical process, in addition to gaining a better understanding of risk and risk factors.
+In the latest edition of the tool, a section titles Suggested Risk Management Strategies is included, which maps each risk factors to a set of suggested strategies to mitigate that risk.
+These suggestions may act as a starting point to aid professionals with treatment planning.
+However, we stress that the practitioner is the best source of knowledge about the help and resources for each child that is available in their community.

 What is the format of the EARLs?

-Each tool contains 20 or 21 items (for boys and girls, respectively) that are organized under three broad sections: Child, Family, and Responsivity.
+The EARl-V3 contains 21 risk factors that are organized under three broad sections: Child, Family, and Barriers to Treatment.
 Each Item is rated on a three-point scale (0-1-2; not present, possibly present, present) where a higher score represents greater risk.
-All factors are weighted equally to yield a total maximum score of 40 for boys, and 42 for girls.
-Each manual contains a one-page literature review with accompanying coding instructions for each item.
-Ratings are organized on a "Summary Sheet" which allows assessors to render numeric (0-1-2) ratings and red flag factors that are particularly concerning through the use of a "Critical Risk" checkbox.
-The Summary Sheet also provides an "Overall Clinical Judgment" rating that allows assessors to assign a global assessment of risk in addition to a notes section that can be used to justify individual ratings and to outline treatment strategies.
+Each risk factor includes a literature review of the background of the risk factor and how it relates to antisocial behaviour, highlighting considerations for gender and culture throughout.
+Each risk factor then includes examples of risks and accompanying coding instructions for that risk factor.
+Ratings are organized on a “Summary Sheet” which allows assessors to render numeric (0-1-2) ratings and red flag factors that are particularly concerning through the use of a “Critical Risk” checkbox.
+The Summary Sheet also provides an “Overall Clinical Risk Judgment" rating that allows assessors to assign a global assessment of risk, followed by their treatment recommendations.

 How much time does it take to administer the EARL?